Ryo-N7/SocialNetworkAnalysis/SNA.md

 ![](SNA_files/figure-html/unnamed-chunk-1-1.png)<!-- -->

-Next we can use the function `igraph()` to customize even more attributes of the SNA graph:
+Next we can use the function `igraph()` to customize even more attributes of the SNA graph, be careful as this might get ugly!

 ```r